My art practice explores an avenue of healing the perceived rupture between contemporary human life and our natural world.

 BIO

-I was raised at Woolwich, between the Paramatta and Lane Cove Rivers in the post-war years of the1950s and 60s.
+Raised during the post-war years of the1950s and 60s, at Woolwich, between the Paramatta and Lane Cove Rivers, I developed a fascination with patterns.
+Observing reflection on the water as I paddled around scary big ships and structures, I always felt somehow I shouldn’t be there.
 At that time the area was industrial and it’s dry dock was used by the army.

-I lived in Paris in the 70’s where I studied at the Sorbonne, exploring history of art, philosophy, literature and language.
+In the 70’s I spent some years in Paris, studying history of art, philosophy, literature and language at the Sorbonne and exploring and the art museums at every opportunity.
 On returning to Australia I attended Sydney College of the Arts at Balmain.

 After raising a family in the 80’s, I completed a Bachelor of Fine Art degree at the University of Newcastle in the 90’s, then lived again in France and other countries before settling in the Clarence Valley in 2016.
 I now live and work at my home-studio, The Art-House in Yamba, N.S.W.

-Growing up on Sydney Harbour, I developed a fascination with the patterns made by reflection on the water.
-This passion expanded to include fractals, manifestations of the Fibonacci sequence and the energy patterns of plants and their healing potential for human physiology and psychology.
+My passion for pattern and motif in nature later expanded to include fractals, manifestations of the Fibonacci sequence and the energy patterns of plants and their healing potential for human physiology and psychology.
 This led me to study herbal medicine and homeopathy and to practice in this field for over 40 years.
 My love and respect for plants and their energy fields continues to underpin my visual language.

 ← Back